 Water is a strong symbol in the Bible that represents cleansing from sin.
 For example, 1 John 5:7-9 talks of “the water and blood.”
 This passage usually refers to the Holy Spirit’s work as well as Christ’s sacrifice on our behalf when we are baptized into Him through faith.

-In fact, in Ephesians 5:26, the “water” that does the cleansing of the bride, the church, is directly tied in with God’s Word, of which it is a symbol.
+In fact, in Ephesians 5:26, the “water” that cleanses the bride, the church, is directly related to God’s Word, which it symbolizes.

 While baptism in water is not the magic bullet to become a Christian, but an outward symbol to recognize an inward change in us.